MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/Venue.md

 ---
-title: Venue – Common Data Model | Microsoft Docs
+title: Venue
-description: This describes the Venue entitity.
-author: nenad1002
-ms.service: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/22/2019
-ms.author: nebanfic
+description: The Venue describes the location at which all event sessions and activities take place.
+A single event venue can be comprised of zero or more buildings, each of which can have zero or more rooms where sessions take place. ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 3/5/2019 ms.author: tpalmer
 ---

 # Venue